WriteEditor/ryan-rushing/_posts/writing/2013-10-21-ios-7-automatic-updates-harry-potter-and-language.md

 ---
 layout: individual
-title: Thoughts on Harry Potter&rsquo;s wand, iOS 7&rsquo;s automatic updates, and language
+title: Musings on the Harry Potter Universe
 category: writing
 excerpt: I tend to over think the reality of fiction, which inevitably leads to my disappointment when something doesn't add up.
 Suspending my disbelief isn't one of my strong points.
 ---